akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘I want the one from the reeds,’ she said, crossing her arms.

-Mother looked at the larger, bone-coloured egg, then back at her daughter's determined face.
-She didn't argue.
+Mother looked at the larger, bone-coloured egg, then back at her daughter’s determined face.
+She didn’t argue.
 Instead, she knelt in the straw, checking the warmth of the stray egg with the back of her hand.

 ‘We’ll need a hen,’ Mother said softly.
-‘A broody one who won't mind the size of it.
-If it doesn’t hatch, we'll come back and choose another.’
+‘A broody one who won’t mind the size of it.
+If it doesn’t hatch, we’ll come back and choose another.’

 ‘I want this one, Mother!
 Please.’